 Bryce Chung dwells in the tension between such explanations and acceptance of the supernatural.
 The erstwhile guide of Notre Dame’s ghost tour likes the “awe factor” but still wants answers.
 “I’m not telling you what’s true or not,” he concludes with a chuckle.
 “Have fun with it.”

-John Nagy is an associate editor of Notre Dame Magazine.
+John Nagy is managing editor of this magazine.

 Photo of Bryce Chung by Matt Cashore.